Dantong88/LLARVA/docs/Vision-Action_Instruction_Tuning.md

                             --all_variations=True
 ```

-After this, you will generate 10 demos in ``$SIM_ROOT/data/val``, you maybe need to generate more demos using in training.
+This example command will generate 10 demos in ``$SIM_ROOT/data/val``, note that you will likely need to generate more demos for training.

 #### 2. Adapt the Format (Skip if you only want to test the model)

 Before using the demos to do vision-action tuning, you should first transfer the format to get annotations.
-We provide script as follows:
+We provide a script that can be used as follows:
 ```angular2html
 cd /LLARVA/sim
 python generate_vision-action-tuning_anns.py --data-path data/val --save-path data/anns/train.json --selected-task sweep_to_dustpan_of_size
 ```
-You will get ``train.json`` in ``data/anns`` folder, which can further be used in vision-action instruction tuning.
+You will now see the file ``train.json`` in ``data/anns`` folder, which can further be used for vision-action instruction tuning.

-We also provide the one example of the generated demos [800 sweep_to_dustpan_of_size](https://drive.google.com/file/d/14EbwEPJwmqjKNpoPr6rXiv_2W1J2DkNu/view?usp=sharing) and its processed annotations[annotations](https://drive.google.com/drive/folders/1JQouifNi3sZMMYolE4Oqp8fR6H78sdlf?usp=sharing), including two version: with/without
+We also provide one example of the generated demos [800 sweep_to_dustpan_of_size](https://drive.google.com/file/d/14EbwEPJwmqjKNpoPr6rXiv_2W1J2DkNu/view?usp=sharing) and its processed [annotations](https://drive.google.com/drive/folders/1JQouifNi3sZMMYolE4Oqp8fR6H78sdlf?usp=sharing), for two versions (with/without
-visual traces, you can download and put them with the following structure:
+visual traces).
+You can download these files and put them in the following structure:

 ```angular2html
 LLARVA/sim